pramodboda/fe-react-mui-dashboard/README.md

 - Easy Setup: Simple to integrate into your existing project with detailed documentation and installation guides.
 - Pre-built Pages: Includes demo pages like Dashboard, Analytics, User Profile, Settings, and more to kickstart your development process.
 - Performance Optimized: Designed to deliver smooth and fast performance even with large datasets.

+Whether you’re building a data-driven web application or an internal business tool, this React dashboard template provides all the necessary components to create a professional and dynamic user interface.

+Start building your next project today with this powerful and flexible dashboard template!